 ./NocStudio examples/example_cache1.txt -nogui

-The last command in the above example script is “gen_ip”.
-Once the command executes, a project directory called “example_cache1/” is created which contains all the files and directories generated by NocStudio.
+Once the gen_ip executes, a project directory called example_cache1/ is created which contains all the files and directories generated by NocStudio.
 Below is a list of key files related to RTL and verification component integration.
 For a complete list with detailed descriptions please refer to NetSpeed NocStudio Gemini User Manual.

 Table 3 Files and directories generated by NocStudio in the project directory